Bridging the Digital Divide

 High-speed Internet access, or broadband, is critical to economic opportunity, job creation, education, and civic engagement.
 But there are too many parts of this country where broadband is unavailable.
 In urban areas, 97% of Americans have access to high-speed fixed service.
 In rural areas, that number falls to 65%.
 And on Tribal lands, barely 60% have access.
 All told, nearly 30 million Americans cannot reap the benefits of the digital age.

-Under Chairman Pai's leadership, the FCC has taken a number of steps to expand broadband across America.
-These include:
+The FCC has moved aggressively to expand broadband across America.
+Initiatives include:

-- Implementing the next stages of the Connect America Fund Phase II, which will provide up to $2 billion for rural fixed broadband over the next decade.
-Through this fund, the FCC also partnered with New York in one of its first actions under Chairman Pai to provide up to $170 million to support rural broadband in combination with $220 million from the state.
+- Spearheading the Connect America Fund Phase II reverse auction, which allocated $1.488 billion to expand broadband to more than 700,000 rural locations in 45 states.
+Through this fund, the FCC also partnered with New York to provide up to $170 million to support rural broadband in combination with $220 million from the state.

 - Launching the Broadband Deployment Advisory Committee to provide advice and recommendations to the Commission on how to accelerate the deployment of high-speed Internet access, including ways to reduce and remove regulatory barriers to infrastructure investment.